elunna/recipes/desserts_and_treats/baked brie with boozy fruit.md

 3. Cut pastry in half crosswise; pinch cut edges to seal.
 Roll out one half to an 8-inch square.

-4. Brush 1 tablespoon Dijon on one side of Brie.
+4. Brush 1 tbsp Dijon on one side of Brie.
 Place in center of rolled-out pastry, mustard-side down.
-Brush remaining 1 tablespoon Dijon on top of Brie.
+Brush remaining 1 tbsp Dijon on top of Brie.

 5. Roll out remaining half of pastry to a 9-inch square.
 Center over brie and gently press around it to remove any air pockets.
 Trim pastry, leaving a 1/2-inch border around brie.
 Transfer to a parchment-lined baking sheet.